yursha/howtos/security.md

 - key generation and management

 ## Encryption
+- Encryption is how data is encoded so that only authorized parties have access.
 - encryption (symmetric/asymmetric block/stream ciphers)
 - What is a block cipher?
 Amazon uses AES-256 block cipher to encrypt data at rest in AWS.
 - Java Encryption API (may have bad usability)